 Visit one or more supporting departments.
 Supporting departments (mathematics, physics, English, etc.) play an important role in the foundational preparation of students.
 In interviewing the department chair or other departmental representative, you should try to determine how well the students of the programs that the team is reviewing do in the supporting courses and whether there are any problems with the nature of the courses from the perspective of the supporting department.
-If course materials have been provided in a course materials display area, you should review these materials before going to visit the supporting department.
-If the materials have not been arranged in advance, then you cannot expect to see much more than course textbooks and syllabi for courses that are currently being offered.
+If course materials have been provided in a supporting materials area, you should review these materials on Day 0 before going to visit the supporting department.